tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week5.md

 * [Ruby Quiz](https://github.com/masonfmatthews/rails_assignments/blob/master/quizzes/if.rb)
 * Project Review
+  * Clinton and private methods
   * Who liked helpers?
 (Hint: they're overrated)
+  * Diagram of which parts are accessible to which parts
   * helper_method
+  * member actions
   * New approach to readings
   * `rails-footnotes` gem
+  * DRY
+  * "Refactoring"

 * Data Structure Design
 * Lucidchart
 * Example: Design a Data Structure for the weekend assignment.
 * Exercise: Design a Data Structure for an Address Book.

+* Example: Build an app for managing tags for photos
 * Many-to-many
 * Seeds
   * Draw rake task list on board